winwinashwin/PySleuth/README.md

 # PySleuth

-PySleuth is an advanced spyware controllable by email.
+PySleuth is an advanced spyware controllable by email/telegram.

 ## Features